Connect with others who understand.

 Medical Evidence About Your Diabetes

 Medical evidence is typically the most important component of a disability application.
-Make sure your diabetes treatment team is aware that you are applying for disability so they can document your condition accordingly.
-Documentation is especially important if you are required to have a disability evaluation, and they must include objective findings based on examinations and test results conducted by medical professionals.
+Make sure your diabetes treatment team is aware that you’re applying for disability so they can document your medical condition accordingly.
+Documentation is especially important if you’re required to have a disability evaluation.

-• The name and contact information of your endocrinologist, primary care provider, or other medical professionals who can discuss your diabetes and health
+• The name and contact information of your endocrinologist or primary care provider

-• A complete list of medications, both past and present, that you have taken for diabetes and any medical tests that have been done
+• A complete list of medications that you have taken for diabetes and any medical tests you’ve had

-• A description of how diabetes symptoms — such as pain, diminished visual acuity, or problems with numbness — affect your ability to do daily activities, supported by medical records
+• A description of how diabetes symptoms affect your ability to do daily activities, supported by medical records

 Total Employment History